F0oMaAx/ProcessorEmulator/README.md

 And some instructions:
 ADD, SUB, AND, OR, XOR, MUL, DIV, MOV, NEG, NOT, LSL, LSR, CMP  <br>
 PUSH and POP not working, stack in develop                      <br>
 RDUMP is debug instruction, for dump every register in console  <br>

+DISPLAY ALSO IN DEVELOP                                         <br>